-- Provide a copy of the letter of match fund commitment from an authorized representative of each source of cash match funding or in-kind contributions that these funds or contributions have been secured.
+- Provide a copy of the letter of commitment from an authorized representative of each source of cash match funding or in-kind contributions that these funds or contributions have been secured.
 For match funds provided by a grant a copy of the executed grant shall be submitted in place of a letter of commitment. - Discuss match funds and the implications to the Agreement if they are reduced or not obtained as committed, at the kick-off meeting.
-If applicable, match funds will be included as a line item in the progress reports and will be a topic at CPR meetings. - Provide the appropriate information, including but not limited to, a letter of match fund commitment to the CAM if during the course of the Agreement additional match funds are received. - Provide the CAM written notification within 10 days if during the course of the Agreement existing match funds are reduced.
+If applicable, match funds will be included as a line item in the progress reports and will be a topic at CPR meetings. - Provide the appropriate information to the CAM if during the course of the Agreement additional match funds are received. - Notify the CAM within 10 days if during the course of the Agreement existing match funds are reduced.
 Reduction in match funds must be approved through a formal amendment to the Agreement and may trigger an additional CPR meeting.

-- A letter regarding match funds or stating that no match funds are provided - Copy(ies) of each match fund commitment letter(s) (if applicable) - Letter(s) for new match funds (if applicable) - Written notification that match funds were reduced (if applicable)
+- A letter regarding match funds or stating that no match funds are provided - Copy(ies) of each match fund commitment letter(s) (if applicable) - Letter(s) for new match funds (if applicable) - Letter that match funds were reduced (if applicable)